Gov. Wolf Announces Plan to Expand Broadband Across Commonwealth

-Governor Tom Wolf announced that the Pennsylvania Broadband Development Authority (Authority) released the Commonwealth of Pennsylvania’s Statewide Broadband Plan (Plan).
+Harrisburg, PA – Governor Tom Wolf announced today that the Pennsylvania Broadband Development Authority (Authority) released the Commonwealth of Pennsylvania’s Statewide Broadband Plan (Plan).
 The Plan addresses both the immediate needs and long-term needs of Pennsylvanians.

 “Broadband is as essential today as electricity and water.
 But there is a digital divide in Pennsylvania,” said Gov. Wolf.
 “This plan will ensure consistent, affordable, quality statewide broadband to keep children learning, businesses growing, and opportunities abounding for all Pennsylvanians.”